techbrett/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

 ### Captions

 Captions help create inclusive content for viewers of all abilities.
-Closed captions for Teams meeting recordings are available during playback only if the user had transcription turned on at the time of recording.
-You must enable transcription to allow your users to record meetings with transcription.
-To learn more about enabling transcription for your users, see [Admins- Manage transcription and captions for Teams meetings](meeting-transcription-captions.md).
+Closed captions for Teams meeting recordings are available during playback if transcription was turned on at the time of recording.
+To allow users to record meetings with transcription, you must assign a policy with transcription turned on.
+To learn more about managing transcription for your users, see [Admins- Manage transcription and captions for Teams meetings](meeting-transcription-captions.md).

-As an owner, you can hide captions on the meeting recording, although the meeting transcript is available on Teams unless you delete it there.
+Closed captions aren't fully supported if the Teams meeting recording is moved or copied from its original location in OneDrive or SharePoint.

-Closed captions are supported for Teams meeting recordings for 60 days from when the meeting is recorded.
-Closed captions aren't fully supported if the Teams Meeting Recording is moved or copied from its original location on OneDrive or SharePoint.
+You can use the **Meetings automatically expire** setting in the Teams admin center to control when captions expire.
+To learn more, see [Manage Teams recording policies for meetings and events](meeting-recording.md#expiration-policy).

 ## Permissions or role-based access